VibesDIY/eject-vibe/README.md

 A minimal, modern template for quickly deploying your generated Vibe components as standalone React applications.

+> **Note**
+> This repository stores the *template builder*.
+When you click “Use this template”, GitHub generates a new project that contains only the files inside the `template/` directory.
+The root-level scripts (`build-template`, `test-template-pack`, etc.) are for contributors maintaining the template itself.

 ## 🚀 Quickstart

 ### CLI (Preferred)